Quantitative Convergence for Sequential Interacting Diffusions via Incremental Relative Entropy: Abstract

 \section{Abstract}

-We study a sequential system of interacting diffusions in which particle $i$ interacts only with its predecessors through the empirical measure $\mu_t^{i-1}$, yielding a directed, non-exchangeable mean-field approximation of a McKean--Vlasov diffusion.
-Under bounded coefficients and a non-degenerate constant diffusion, we prove the sharp decay of incremental path-space relative entropies,
+We study a lower-triangular system of interacting diffusions in which particle \(i\) interacts only with its predecessors through the empirical measure \(\mu^{i-1}_t\).
+This gives a directed, non-exchangeable approximation of the same McKean--Vlasov diffusion as the classical exchangeable particle system.
+We introduce an incremental path-space relative entropy adapted to the causal structure,

-where $P^{1:i}_{[0,T]}$ is the law of the first $i$ particle paths and $\bar P_{[0,T]}$ the McKean--Vlasov path law.
-Summing the increments yields the global estimate

-together with quantitative decoupling bounds for tail blocks.
-As a consequence, the empirical measure converges to the McKean--Vlasov equation in negative Sobolev topologies at the canonical $N^{-1/2}$ scale.
-We also establish a Gaussian fluctuation limit for the fluctuation measure, where the sequential architecture produces an explicit feedback correction in the limiting linear SPDE.
-Our proofs rely on a Girsanov representation, a martingale-difference replacement of predecessor empirical measures by average conditional measures, and an upper-envelope argument.
+and prove the sharp estimate \(R_i(T)\lesssim (i-1)^{-1}\).
+Furthermore, we obtain convergence of the empirical measure to the McKean--Vlasov law at the canonical \(N^{-1/2}\) scale in negative Sobolev norms.
+The proof combines a Girsanov representation, a martingale-difference replacement of predecessor empirical measures by averaged conditional measures, an upper-envelope closure, and a negative Sobolev energy estimate.